easegress-io/easegress/doc/filters.md

 ## RateLimiter

-RateLimiter protects proxy service for high availability and reliability by limiting the number of requests sent to the service in a configured duration.
+RateLimiter protects backend service for high availability and reliability by limiting the number of requests sent to the service in a configured duration.

 Below example configuration limits `GET`, `POST`, `PUT`, `DELETE` requests to path which matches regular expression `^/pets/\d+$` to 50 per 10ms, and a request fails if it cannot be permitted in 100ms due to high concurrency requests count.